 Before deciding on the correct type of home wart treatment you need to determine which type of wart you have.

-The American Academy of Dermatology identifies the three most common wart types as being common, flat and plantar warts (see photos above).
+The American Academy of Dermatology identifies the three most common wart types as being common, flat and plantar warts.

-There are two main types of home wart treatments which you can purchase without a prescription, and which I have used successfully at home.
+There are two main types of home wart treatments that you can purchase without a prescription, and which I have used successfully at home.

 The first and more modern treatment is the home freezing kit.
-As the name suggests, this will "freeze" the warts and often kill them after only one treatment.
+As the name suggests, this will "freeze" the warts and often kills them after only one treatment.
 I have used both the Wartner and Dr Scholl and found them both to be as equally effective. freezing wart remover

 I personally prefer the home freezing treatments.
 They are relatively inexpensive, easy to use and less painful than repeated applications of salicylic acid.
-I also find them more effective at killing the warts.
+I also find them to be more effective at killing warts.

-Whatever you decide, you must always read the manufacturer's literature to ensure that the treatment you ultimately purchase is suitable for both the type and location of the wart.
+Whichever treatment you select, you must always read the manufacturer's literature to ensure that the product you purchase is suitable for both the type and location of the wart.
 Additionally, always use the application in accordance with the manufacturers' instructions.

 Please note that this hub is NOT INTENDED TO PROVIDE MEDICAL ADVICE and is solely for informational purposes.
 You should always consult a suitably qualified medical professional.